Small Business Financing Options

 Profit & Loss and Balance Statements

 These statements provide a more detailed view of the business and its health and may be required for the longer-term and lower-cost term loan options.
 The good news is that Profit & Loss and Balance Sheet statements typically are not necessary for alternative business lending products.

 Some business lenders will need to see tax returns.
 If that is going to be a challenge, there are a lot of alternative business online lenders who will not require these documents, but keep in mind, most likely, the term loan offers you receive will be impacted by the lack of documentation and therefore be reflected in the costs and repayment guidelines you will be provided.

-There are two most common types of small business loan rates out there when shopping for a loan.
-Some business loans charge an interest rate like consumer lending, but others charge a “factor rate” or “factor cost,” which is a flat cost and not principal and interest.
+There are two most common types of business loan rates out there when shopping for a loan.
+Some small business loans charge a rate as consumer lending, but others charge a “factor rate” or “factor cost,” which is a flat cost, not principal and interest.

 Interest rates are charged based on the daily principle, whereas factor rates are flat costs.

 This means business owners pay the same total cost whether they pay off early or not unless they offer an early pay discount or penalty.
 But rate or factor cost does not tell the whole story.
 Most lenders charge additional fees, so you have to count those in the overall cost when comparing.